emirbahadirunsal/eulerianCircuit/README.md

+(Do not display this in the rendered blob to see the content properly)

 Write a program that reads a graph (from its input) and prints, either “This graph is not Eulerian.” or an Eulerian circuit of the graph (depending whether or not the graph is Eulerian).